 Excellence in governance relies on continuous and comprehensive accountability.

-Council policies and codes of conduct, along with many other internal and external documents, set the framework within which Council fulfils its service and regulatory responsibilities under relevant statutes.
+Our policies and codes of conduct set the framework within which Council fulfils its service and regulatory responsibilities.

-To ensure effective functioning of local councils, some decision-making powers are formally allocated to the General Manager.
+To ensure effective functioning, some decision-making powers are formally allocated to the General Manager.

 Public access to information

-Council's contract reporting requirements as per the Government Information (Public Access) Act 2009
+View Council's class 1, class 2, and class 3 contracts, in line with reporting requirements under the Government Information (Public Access) Act 2009.

 Register of Public Land (Section 53 Register)